 Most children’s activities are on Saturday.
 My kids had soccer games almost every Saturday in the spring and fall.
 When they were younger they had dance classes.
 Many kids also swim, do martial arts, music, art or theater on Saturday.

-I assumed race organizers held most of their races on Sunday to draw more young parents and because it is safer.
+To draw more young parents and enhance safety, I assumed race organizers held most of their races on Sunday.

 I was wrong.